pradeepfn/pradeepfn.github.io/README.md

 mysite
 ======
-My html site. for local testing, go in to the cloned directory, then
+My html site. for local testing, go in to the cloned directory,

-python -m SimpleHTTPServer 80
+python3 -m http.server 80